eaze/data-science-homework/README.md

-Write a function which takes in N (the number of users) and s_N (the sample expectation for the last user in the chain; this can also be interpreted as the probability the last user in the chain is Active) and returns the maximum likelihood estimate of the state probability of s_0 (that is, the probability that s_0 is 1).
+Write a function which takes in N (the number of users) and s_N (the sample expectation for the last user in the chain; this can also be interpreted as the probability the last user in the chain is Active) and returns the maximum likelihood estimate of the state probability of s_0 (i.e. the probability that s_0 is 1).
 Please round your answer to 2 decimal places.

 *Important Note: In order to receive a score, your function must finish running